eligosource/eventsourced/README.md

 Introduction
 ------------

 *Eventsourced* is a library that adds [event-sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) to [Akka](http://akka.io/) actors.
-It appends event messages to a [journal](#journals) before they are processed by an actor and recovers actor state by replaying them.
+It appends event messages to a [journal](#journals) before they are processed by an actor and [recovers](#recovery) actor state by replaying them.
 Appending event messages to a journal, instead of persisting actor state directly, allows for actor state persistence at very high transaction rates.
-Persisting changes instead of current state also serves as a foundation to automatically adjust actor state to cope with retroactive changes.

-Events produced by an event-sourced actor are sent to destinations via one or more [channels](#channels).
+An actor is turned into an event-sourced actor by modifying it with the [`Eventsourced`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced) trait.

+Event-sourced actors do not only consume event messages but may also produce event messages to destinations.
+In order to avoid that produced messages are redundantly delivered to destinations during state recovery (i.e. during replay), event message delivery is usually done via one or more [channels](#channels).
+Channels do not re-deliver already successfully delivered event messages and guarantee *at-least-once* delivery.
 Channels connect an event-sourced actor to other application parts such as external web services, internal domain services, messaging systems, event archives or other (local or remote) event-sourced actors, to mention only a few examples.
-During [recovery](#recovery) (e.g. after a crash or during normal application start), channels ensure that events produced by an event-sourced actor are not redundantly delivered to destinations.
-They may also guarantee delivery of produced events by optionally appending them to a journal and removing them once they have been successfully delivered.

 Applications may connect event-sourced actors (via channels) to arbitrary complex event-sourced actor networks that can be consistently recovered by the library.
-Here, channels play an another important role during recovery as they ensure that replayed event messages do not wrongly interleave with new event messages created and sent by event-sourced actors.
-This ensures a consistent ordering of events during both, recovery and normal operation.
+Here, channels play another important role.
+They ensure that the overall order of dependent messages during recovery is the same as during normal operation.
 Based on these mechanisms, for example, the implementation of reliable, long-running business processes using event-sourced [state machines](#state-machines) becomes almost trivial.

 The library itself is an [Akka etxension](http://doc.akka.io/docs/akka/2.0.3/scala/extending-akka.html) and provides [stackable traits](http://www.artima.com/scalazine/articles/stackable_trait_pattern.html) to add event-sourcing capabilities to actors.
 All message exchanges performed by the library are asynchronous and non-blocking.
-Message delivery semantics are *at-least-once* which essentially requires [idempotent](#idempotency) event message receivers.
 The library works with local, remote and cluster actor references (see also section [Clustering](#clustering)).

 ### Application

 The library doesn't impose any restrictions on the structure and semantics of application-level events.
 Therefore, applications may use the library  for command-sourcing as well.
-The term *event* is mainly used to refer to application state changes.
-The [Eventsourced reference application](https://github.com/eligosource/eventsourced-example) even demonstrates how both approaches (i.e. event-sourcing and command-sourcing) can be combined.
-It further demonstrates that the library fits well into applications that implement the [CQRS](http://martinfowler.com/bliki/CQRS.html) pattern and follow a [domain-driven design](http://domaindrivendesign.org/resources/what_is_ddd) (DDD).
+Messages sent to an `Eventsourced` actor can therefore be event messages (representing state change notifications) or command messages (representing state change requests).
+The [Eventsourced reference application](https://github.com/eligosource/eventsourced-example) demonstrates how both approaches can be combined.

+The *Eventsourced* library fits well into applications that implement the [CQRS](http://martinfowler.com/bliki/CQRS.html) pattern and follow a [domain-driven design](http://domaindrivendesign.org/resources/what_is_ddd) (DDD).
 On the other hand, the library doesn't force applications to do so and allows them to implement event-sourcing (or command-sourcing) without CQRS and/or DDD.
+Its primary focus is actor state persistence and recovery based on [event-sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) concepts.

 ### Journals

 For persisting event messages, *Eventsourced* currently provides the following journal implementations:

 - [`LeveldbJournal`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.LeveldbJournal$), a [LevelDB](http://code.google.com/p/leveldb/) and [leveldbjni](https://github.com/fusesource/leveldbjni) based journal which is currently recommended for production use.
 It comes with different optimizations and features sets which are further explained in the [API docs](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.LeveldbJournal$).
 It will also be used in the following examples.
-Because LevelDB is a native library, this journal requires a special [project configuration](https://github.com/eligosource/eventsourced/wiki/Installation#wiki-native).
+Because LevelDB is a native library, this journal requires a special [configuration](https://github.com/eligosource/eventsourced/wiki/Installation#wiki-native) in [sbt](http://www.scala-sbt.org/) projects.
 - [`JournalioJournal`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.JournalioJournal$), a [Journal.IO](https://github.com/sbtourist/Journal.IO) based journal.
 - [`InmemJournal`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.JournalioJournal$), an in-memory journal for testing purposes.

-Further journal implementations are planned, including replicated and horizontally scalable journals (based on [Apache BookKeeper](http://zookeeper.apache.org/bookkeeper/) or [Redis](http://redis.io/), for example).
+Distributed journal implementations (e.g. based on [Apache BookKeeper](http://zookeeper.apache.org/bookkeeper/)) as well as event archives (for long-term event storage) will come soon.

 ### Resources